isc-projects/kea/doc/sphinx/arm/hooks-bootp.rst

 .. _hooks-bootp-config:

 Incoming BOOTP packets are added to the BOOTP class.
-This can be used to segregate BOOTP clients to separate pool.
+This can be used to segregate BOOTP clients to separate pools.
 For example you can do the following:

 ::